 How to Cut a Mango

-- Find the stem and have that be at the top.
-Place your knife about 1/4″ away from the center and slice vertically.
+- Find the stem and place it at the top.
+Place your knife about 1/4″ away from the center stem and slice down vertically.

-- Repeat this same slice on the other side.
+- Repeat this same slice on the other side to remove the pit.

-- Once your mango is cut you place it into the bottom of your baking dish, add the blueberries on top, and sprinkle with sugar; toss things around gently.
+- Once your mango is cut you place it into the bottom of your baking dish, add the blueberries, and sprinkle with sugar and cornstarch (or tapioca flour); toss things around gently.
+Image 1.

-- While the fruit is sitting and getting juicy you make the crisp topping; you’ll mix together the flour, oats, coconut, butter (or coconut oil) and sugar.
-I used a dough blender/pastry cutter as well as my hands
+- While the fruit is sitting and getting juicy, make the crisp topping; you’ll mix together the flour, oats, coconut, sugar and melted butter.
+Image 2 & 3.

 - Bake until golden and you’re done!